dorian3343/Scaffold/README.md

 ## Usage

 ---
 Scaffold comes with a couple of configurable and reusable pieces.
+To configure them edit the main.yml file.
 ### Controller
 ```YAML
 controller(s): # This is the entry point of the controller definition